Skip to main content

 Free legal help after an illegal eviction

-You could get free legal advice and representation (legal aid) if you're on a low income or benefits.
+You could get free legal advice, help with court forms and help at the hearing if you're on a low income or benefits.

 Find a legal aid adviser on GOV.UK